Lyn McLean: Biography

-She was educated at Freyberg High School and started bowling in 1975 at Northern Bowling Club.
+McLean was educated at Freyberg High School and started bowling in 1975 at Northern Bowling Club.

 She won two medals at the Asia Pacific Bowls Championships including a gold medal in the 1989 fours, in Suva, Fiji.

 She won a silver medal in the women's fours with Adrienne Lambert, Marlene Castle and Rhoda Ryan at the 1990 Commonwealth Games in Auckland.

 She died at her home in Foxton Beach on 6 May 2017, aged 72, following a heart attack.